 To truly comprehend the gravity of this decision, you must understand that I've been mostly satisfied with exactly the same haircut for nearly 20 years.
-I don't have layers, bangs, or anything else one could reasonably call a "style" but have always loved my locks blunt, very lengthy, and naturally wavy.
-I've briefly considered short hair before, but never for more than a day or two, and always wake up the following morning thankful I didn't go through with the chop.
-So asking for a sharply-angled lob was truly out of character.
+I don't have layers, bangs, or anything else one could reasonably call a "style," but have always loved my hair very lengthy and naturally wavy.
+I've briefly considered short hair before, but never for more than a day or two, and always wake up the following morning thankful I didn't go through with the chop, so asking for a sharply angled lob was truly out of character.
 Keep scrolling to see my transformation, and to learn how to grow your hair faster, longer, and stronger.

 Anyway, I asked for the Miranda Kerr cut, but a little longer.
-The hair stylist was, naturally, totally willing to oblige my whim.
+The hairstylist was, naturally, totally willing to oblige my whim.
 For more than 60 minutes, she cut and layered and thinned out my hair leaving me with a style that is, objectively at least, fantastic and exactly what I asked for.
 I walked out of the salon loving it.
 "I'm so adult!"
 I thought, running my hands through my modern chop.

 Inevitably, the following morning I awoke with a feeling of dread.
 "What have I done?!"
 I cried, vainly sweeping my remaining hair into a pathetic little bun.
 In the days since, I've spent hours researching ways to make your hair grow seven inches overnight (the approximate length I lost).
-I googled and found hair mask recipes.
+I Googled and found hair mask recipes.
 I called hairdressers, who told me to avoid heat styling.
 I asked every single friend in the beauty industry and begged for a magical elixir that could reverse my regrettable decision.

-Chamaecyparis obtusa (Japanese cyprus)
+Chamaecyparis Obtusa (Japanese Cypress)

 This humble Japanese plant has antibacterial and antifungal effects, and it is used as a key ingredient in everything from hygienic Band-Aids to natural shampoos.
-What's most interesting to me right now, however, is that topical application of this oil has been shown in studies to promote hair growth—some anecdotal evidence even links it with helping bald patient regrow their hair.
-Turley even told me that it's more effective than Rogaine (minoxidil): "This effect was double that of the drug minoxidil"—minoxidil being the generic term for Rogaine.
+What's most interesting, however, is that topical application of this oil has been shown in studies as being good for promoting hair growth.
+Some anecdotal evidence even links it with helping bald patients regrow their hair.
+Turley even told me that the "effect was double that of the drug minoxidil"—minoxidil being the generic term for Rogaine.